pmem/pmdk/manpages/linux/master/libpmem.3.md

 Using **pmem_memmove_nodrain**(), **pmem_memcpy_nodrain**()
 or **pmem_memset_nodrain**() on a destination where **pmem_is_pmem**() returns false may not do anything useful.

+# CAVEATS #

+**libpmem** relies on the library destructor being called from the main thread.
+For this reason, all functions that might trigger destruction (e.g.
+**dlclose**()) should be called in the main thread.
+Otherwise some of the resources associated with that thread might not be cleaned up properly.

 # LIBRARY API VERSIONING #